BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ecosystem.md

 4. and executes, controls, and terminates it.

 All those steps are done via the client-side interpreted programming language ``sclang``.
+It abstracts away thus simplifies the communication with the audio server such that we do not have to write pure OSC messages.

 ## Tha Language